In recent years, a curious trend has emerged in the retail sector: many renowned brands are bidding farewell to the once-popular shopping network QVC.

 What Role Do Marketing and Product Placement Play?

 Some brands, like Yankee Candle, have left QVC due to disagreements over marketing and product placement.
-The control over how products are presented and marketed seems to be a sticking point for some brands, leading to their departure.
+The control over how products are presented and marketed seems to be the main reason some brands are leaving QVC.

 How Are Specific Brands Reacting to the Changes?